alexirpan/alexirpan.github.io/_posts/2021-05-10-world-can-change.markdown

 In the real world, the systems are *not* God.
 They could be fair or cruel, well-reasoned or nonsensical, but they aren't static.
-We made them, and we can change them too.
-Sometimes I forget that.
+We made those systems, and we can change them too.
+Sometimes I forget that and overoptimize according to rules that shouldn't exist.

 I think some people don't have this issue.
 They have some base level of arrogance that if the world doesn't work the way they think it should, then they'll spend their